It causes the weaker parts of the system to fail faster

 - Why yen, yuan and euro printing are not the same as dollar printing

 - How these accelerating money flows are creating the next global crisis

-If you have not yet read Part I: What If Nations Were Less Dependent on Another? available free to all readers, please click here to read it first.
+If you have not yet read The Consequences of a Strengthening US Dollar available free to all readers, please click here to read it first.